-For a decade, The Pirogov First Volunteer Mobile Hospital (PDMSh) volunteers have been rescuing and treating wounded on the front lines.
-Hundreds of PDMSh volunteer medics have cared for and saved thousands of military and civilian lives.
+For the eleventh year, the Pirogov First Volunteer Mobile Hospital (PDMSh) volunteers have been rescuing and treating the wounded on the front lines.
+Hundreds of PDMSh volunteer medics have cared for and saved thousands of lives—both military personnel and civilians.

 PDMSh is the biggest non-governmental project in Ukraine, bringing civilian medics to provide medical care in combat zones.
 We started saving the wounded and sick in the frontline towns and villages of Donbas in the first year of the war, 2014.
 Since then, we've been working tirelessly wherever the fighting rages on, offering critical care to those caught in the crossfire.